LiamInJapan/LiamInJapan.github.io/_posts/2016-01-06-a-data-driven-portfolio.markdown

 - Goal Setting - It would be good to mark projects or skills as "focus points" to allow this to also be used for goal setting.
 - Adding hooks to other productivity systems (pomodoros, Hansoft, Asana and so on)
 - Deep linking to allow the interface to be open in specific state
+- Breaking up of the database and environment into development and production

 I'll hopefully get through some of this feature list over the coming weeks!